lichkitsch/campaigns/rules.md

 When the outcome of a player's action is uncertain, the GM may call for an **action roll**.
 The player rolls `1d20` and adds their most relevant trait score to the result.
 If the final number is higher than the target (set by the GM), the outcome is positive and if not, the outcome is negative.
 Ties result in a positive outcome that comes with a cost.

 ### Traits
-Characters have six traits that represent their strengths and weaknesses:
+Characters have six traits that represent their strengths and weaknesses.
+When you level up you can add 1 point to any one trait with a score less than 5.
+The six basic traits are described in the following table:

 | Trait | Abbr. | Description |
 |:---:|:---:|:--- |